 Discontinued mechanical wood pulp mill

 At the long-discontinued Bure mechanical wood pulp mill, pulp used to be (until 1965) impregnated with a bactericidal agent that may have contaminated the soil on the site.
 Holmen has carried out studies of the environmental situation at and adjacent to the former industrial site.
-Remediation measures are expected to commence in 2016.
+Decisions about remediation measures are expected in 2017.